AdobeDocs/app-builder/src/pages/resources/sample_apps/index.md

 <https://github.com/AdobeDocs/adobeio-samples-customers-dashboard>

-This App Builder app is a complete solution of the codelab Build a App Builder App for Customer Profiles using Adobe Campaign Standard API.
+This App Builder app is a complete solution of the codelab Build an App Builder App for Customer Profiles using Adobe Campaign Standard API.
 It lists customer profiles from Adobe Campaign Standard and allows sending marketing campaign emails with personalized promo code.

 <DiscoverBlock slots="heading, link, text" width="100%" />